razerofficial/CChromaEditor/README.md

 **PluginSetKeysNonZeroColorName**

 Set an array of animation keys to a static color for the given frame if the existing color is not already black.
+Reference animation by name.

 ```C++
 // DLL Interface